CoalaWeb/coalaweb-docs/docs/joomla/extensions/sociallinks/guide.md

 ### <a name="mod-custom-theme"></a>Creating a Custom Theme

-Creating a theme is easy, just copy the custom-example folder found in:
+Creating a theme is easy, just copy the custom-example-v2 folder found in:

     media → coalawebsocial → components → sociallinks → themes-icon